clemensv/avrotize/avrojson.md

 }
 ```

-When the JSON decoder (de-)serializes a named item, the encoder MUST use the
+When the JSON decoder (de-)encodes a named item, the encoder MUST use the
 value from the `altnames` entry with the `json` key as the name for the
 corresponding JSON element, when present.